Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 |Court Reporters||Natalie Cesario||Natalie.Cesario@Ontario.ca|

-The provisions set out in this Notice to the Profession supersedes all previous Notices to the Profession.
+The provisions set out in this Notice to the Profession supersede all previous Notices to the Profession except those set out above.

-The Ontario Superior Court of Justice, Toronto Region-Family, will resume full operation in accordance with the Family Law Rules and Practice Directions (pre-COVID), subject to the terms set out below.
+The Ontario Superior Court of Justice, Toronto Region-Family, has resumed full operation in accordance with the Family Law Rules and Practice Directions (pre-COVID), subject to the terms set out below.

 B.2 In-Person Attendances